What is the Participation Rate?

 Key Takeaways

-• Participation rates are a pricing feature of indexed annuities.
+• Participation rates are a pricing feature of fixed index annuities.

-• Like interest rate spreads and caps, participation rates restrict the growth potential of indexed annuities.
+• Like interest rate spreads and caps, participation rates restrict the growth potential of fixed index annuities.
 These restrictive features exist so that indexed annuities can exist.

 • Participation rates generally do not change each contract year, but some contracts allow for revision.
 The higher the participation rate, the higher the potential return.